cplusplus/SG20/sources/modules/compilation-model/headers.md

 #### Background/Required Knowledge

-* All of the above.
+* All of the above
 * Define a function and write a separate, matching, declaration
 * Distinguish between a declaration and a definition
 * Compile multiple translation units and link them together into a single executable